SFM Foundation video contest

 Tatyana’s story

-Tatyana Soloviyov took first place in our 2020 video contest.
+Tatyana Soloviyov took first place in our first-ever video contest in 2020.

-She is a 2017 SFM Foundation scholarship recipient and recently graduated from Minnesota State University, Mankato with a degree in communication sciences and disorders and a minor in child development and family studies.
+She is a 2017 SFM Foundation scholarship recipient and is currently a senior at Minnesota State University, Mankato majoring in communication sciences and disorders and minoring in child development and family studies.

 Tatyana’s father passed away in 2012 due to a workplace accident.
 Hear her story and what her SFM Foundation scholarship means to her.